Author: Ian Aldridge, Progressive Legal

 The most common objections raised are:

 You usually have 15 months from the date of the Adverse Report to overcome those objections for your application to be accepted and quite often, there are options to overcome the objections so don’t write off your application just yet.
-You can read more about trade mark infringments here.
+You can read more about trade mark infringment here.

 We have a lot of experience dealing with IP Australia examiners and overcoming objections.
 Feel free to get in touch with us and we’ll give you our advice as to the options, prospects of success and costs for dealing with those objections.
 All you have to do is make an enquiry below.

 Generally, a trade mark applicant is given 15 months after the issuing of an adverse examination report to submit any evidence or make any amendments to overcome the objections raised in said examination report.